BE SURE TO PARTICIPATE IN OUR FREE APPLE AIRPOD PRO 3s GIVEAWAY - BEFORE LABOR DAY!

 Examples: Walking, jogging, cycling, swimming, rowing, jump rope, dancing.

 💪 2.
-Strength (Resistance) Training
+Strength Training

 Purpose: Builds lean muscle, increases strength, boosts metabolism, and improves bone density.